LordBurtz/FundurASM/README.md

 ```
 Open it in your favourite IDE or whatever
 Specify your filepath in the `Main.java`.
-Enjoy your code being compiled!
+Enjoy your code being interpreted!

 ## Changes made
 All interpeter settings such as `alloc` have to have `#` prepended, otherwise the compiler won't read them